 Then we head to the plane to do the safety and security checks, and then to greet our guests on board, always with a welcoming smile.

-From here the routine intervenes: each assumes the respective role of the operating position and we operate standard until landing.
-After many years of experience, I could say that we do things instinctively ...
+From here comes the routine: everyone assumes the respective role of the operating position and we operate as standard until landing.
+After several years of experience, I could say that we do things instinctively…

 Assuming it is a longer flight, we will stay at the destination 24 hours.
 The hotel room has become our second home.
 So it's easy for me to give a note of accommodation after the first few minutes.
 I have all become small experts in accommodation types.